alussier17/alussier_scripts/Rat_DNAm/Supplementary_materials/Readme.md

 # Supplementary materials for the manuscript

-  • Supplementary methods and figures
+  • Supplementary materials (methods and figures)

   • Supplementary tables